spatialos/gdk-for-unity/docs/content/authority.md

 ### How authority is represented in Unity's ECS

-For every [SpatialOS component](https://docs.improbable.io/reference/latest/shared/glossary#component) attached to a SpatialOS entity, the SpatialOS GDK for Unity attaches a corresponding _ECS component tag_ (an ECS `IComponentData` component with no fields) to the ECS entity.
+For every [SpatialOS component](https://docs.improbable.io/reference/latest/shared/glossary#component) attached to a SpatialOS entity, the SpatialOS GDK for Unity (GDK) attaches a corresponding _ECS component tag_ (an ECS `IComponentData` component with no fields) to the ECS entity.
 We call these "authority tags".

-The authority tags in the SpatialOS GDK for Unity are (where `T` is a [SpatialOS component](https://docs.improbable.io/reference/latest/shared/glossary#component)):
+The authority tags in the GDK are (where `T` is a [SpatialOS component](https://docs.improbable.io/reference/latest/shared/glossary#component)):

 * Whether or not the worker instance has authority:
     * `Authoritative<T>`: the worker instance has authority over the SpatialOS component